iron-fish/website/docs/whitepaper/3_storage.md

 ### The Storage Layer API

 In simple terms, the storage layer is an API over its underlying data stores — it can create stores from schemas and operate on them with all the normal key-value store operations like GET, PUT, DEL, and HAS.
-For a full overview of the specific implementation of our storage layer, please reference the storage layer README in our Github repository.
+For a full overview of the specific implementation of our storage layer, please reference the storage layer README in our GitHub repository.